toammann/BC2_VolCtrl/README.md

 - After a reboot of the ESP it should be a client in your Wi-Fi network with a ip-address assigned from your DNS server.
 The settings should be as shown in the screenshot above (try to reach the esp-link firmware at the correct ip-address i.e.  http://192.168.178.49/).

-### 3) Set Up Atmega 328pb
+### 3) Setup Atmega 328pb

+- Fuse Settings:
+  - Extended:
+  - High:
+  - Low: (External 8 MHz crystal)
+- Flash Firmware binary, BC2_VolCtrl_FW.hex
+- Flash EEPROM default valuesBC2_VolCtrl_FW.eep

 ## **Known issues**

 - Over the air (OTA) firmware update functionality of ESP-LINK does not work.
-You can view my issue thread [here]( https://github.com/jeelabs/esp-link/issues/439 )
+View my issue thread [here]( https://github.com/jeelabs/esp-link/issues/439 ).
 - Hardware revision 1.1 untested.
 Some manual hardware patches were made in rev 1.0  to get the PCB working.
 These patches are included in rev 1.1.
-However there was no rev 1.1 PCB manufactured
+However there was no rev 1.1 PCB manufactured.

 ---